lucidworks/banana/README.md

 ## Banana 1.5.0: Released on 2 January 2015

 Banana 1.5.0 contains many new features, new panels, enhancements and bug fixes to improve the overall user experience and stability.
 Thank you to our growing community for your suggestions and contributions!
-Please continue sending us your feedbacks, so that we can further extend and improve Banana!
+Please continue sending us your feedback, so that we can further extend and improve Banana!

 This release includes the following key new features and improvements: